-(a) The liability of the carrier in respect of loss, or damage to or delay of, baggage, except mobility aids, whether caused directly or indirectly by the act, neglect or default of the carrier or not, is limited to the sum equivalent to 1,131 Special Drawing Rights issued by the International Monetary Fund (approximately CAD \$2,075 as of the date hereof) per passenger for all baggage plus the amount of any baggage fees paid in respect of the damaged, delayed or lost bags, as the case may be.
+(a) The liability of the carrier in respect of loss, or damage to or delay of, baggage, except mobility aids, whether caused directly or indirectly by the act, neglect or default of the carrier or not, is limited to the sum equivalent to 1,288 Special Drawing Rights (an international currency which will be converted to CAD or USDfor travel on of before December 28, 2024 and 1,519 Special Drawing Rights for travel on or after December 29, 2024.
+These limits apply per passenger for all baggage plus the amount of any baggage fees paid in respect of the damaged, delayed or lost bags, as the case may be.